 Other Fine Arts Elective Classes

-The Academy of Arts provides online classes in drama and filmmaking.
-Plus and in-person seminars for groups.
+The Academy of Arts provides online classes in drama and filmmaking, plus in-person seminars for groups.
 They will bring a team to your area or you can come to Greenville, SC.
 My kids are actively involved here and have been so blessed by this ministry.

 - Performing Literature by BJU Press